yixuan116/finmc-tech/README.md

 **Variance reduction:**
 $$\Delta \text{Var} = 0.0068 - 0.00104 = 0.00576$$

 This large variance reduction (84% decrease) means `rev_yoy` is very effective at separating high-return months from low-return months.
 This $\Delta \text{Var}$ value contributes to `rev_yoy`'s importance score.
-When this pattern repeats across many nodes and trees, `rev_yoy` accumulates high importance.
+When this pattern repeats across many nodes and trees throughout the entire dataset (2010-2024), `rev_yoy` accumulates high importance.

+**Important Note:** The feature importance scores shown in our results (e.g., `rev_yoy` = 0.1477) are computed across **all available data** (2009-2024, 62 monthly observations), not just this 10-month example.
+The pattern shown here—where high revenue growth months tend to have higher returns—is consistent across the full time period, which is why `rev_yoy` ranks as the 2nd most important feature overall.

 **Permutation Importance:**
 An alternative measure that evaluates the drop in model performance when feature $j$ is randomly shuffled: